RACV Logo

 Day 1: Kathmandu

 Namaste!
 Welcome to Nepal.
-Your women’s-only expedition will begin in Kathmandu with a welcome meeting at 2 pm at your hotel.
-After, join your trip leader and group members for an included dinner at a local restaurant, where you can dig into local delicacies like momos and dal bhat and enjoy a traditional dance performance to end the evening.
+Your Women’s Expedition begins in Kathmandu with a welcome meeting at 2 pm at your hotel.
+After, join your leader and fellow travellers for an included dinner at a local restaurant, where you can dig into local flavours and try Nepali favourites like momos and dal bhat.
+The dinner also includes a traditional dance performance to end the evening.
+If you arrive early, maybe check out the many shops and cafes in the Thamel (the city’s main tourist district) or visit some of Kathmandu’s most sacred sites on the Kathmandu: Spiritual Nepal Experience Urban Adventure.

 Day 2: Kathmandu